 It is worth emphasizing that the body's response to grounding mats can differ from person to person.
 Some individuals may experience a significant reduction in stress after just 10-20 minutes of grounding, while others may require longer sessions to achieve similar results.
 Therefore, it is best to experiment and determine the duration that will work best for each individual's specific needs and preferences.

 For example, a blogger who suffers from chronic back pain reported using a grounding mat every evening and finding significant relief.
-They explained how they used their mat for several hours each night while working on their laptop and immediately felt a decrease in discomfort.
+They explained how they used their earthing mat for several hours each night while working on their laptop and immediately felt a decrease in discomfort.

 When individuals used grounding mats for an extended period, they reported experiencing improvements in blood flow (3), muscle recovery, athletic performance, and platelet counts.